Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

  - 5-ball auto-period

  ## About the Rapid-React Game
- A few resources explaining more about the frc rapid react game.
+ A few resources explaining more about the FRC rapid react game.
- - [Explaination video](https://www.youtube.com/watch?v=LgniEjI9cCM) - A quick explanaion of the rapid react game.
+ - [Explanation video](https://www.youtube.com/watch?v=LgniEjI9cCM) - A quick explanaion of the rapid react game.
  - [Game manual](https://firstfrc.blob.core.windows.net/frc2022/Manual/2022FRCGameManual.pdf) - This all of FRC's information on the game.

 ## Necessary Software
 There is some software that you will need to work on the project.
 It is recommended that you install software as instructed in on WPILIB's [website](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).
 This will setup the necessary tools for you to develop in vscode.

-If you want however, you can develop in any enviorment that suites you, as long as you download the necessary components (JDK, etc.).
+If you want however, you can develop in any environment that suites you, as long as you download the necessary components (JDK, etc.).

 ## Documentation for WPILIB and other libraries
 Documentation for of the important libraries used in this project.